katcipis/sophia/notes/books/better-angels.md

 evil (like Nazism).

-# Utopy and Genocide
+# Utopia and Genocide

-It is funny to see these two words together but the book presents a pretty good case on how utopies can be an deep influence for genocides.
+It is funny to see these two words together but the book presents a pretty good case on how utopias can be an deep influence for genocides.
 It is far from being the only reason for genocide, sometimes the reason is just that you want the resources that are monopolized by another group of people.
-But the are two ways that utopies can make genocide seems like an acceptable idea.
+But the are two ways that utopias can make genocide seems like an acceptable idea.

-The first one is related to the nature of utopies, being about attaining undescriptable happyness and prosperity, for ages or even forever.
-When faced with this prospect what is the death of one million humans when you guaranteeing the forever happyness and well being of one hundred million ?
+The first one is related to the nature of utopias, being about attaining indescribable happiness and prosperity, for ages or even forever.
+When faced with this prospect what is the death of one million humans when you guaranteeing the forever happiness and well being of one hundred million ?
 Killing may not look fun, but at least it seems feasible for the greater good (the catch is that there is no such greater good).

-The second one is that utopies usually are also about peace and harmony, for that to happen there is no space for dissidents and people that think differently.
+The second one is that utopias usually are also about peace and harmony, for that to happen there is no space for dissidents and people that think differently.
 The solution ?
 Out with the people that think different =).
 It is an enforcement of uniformity.
 Uniformity and consistent are desirable (that is why people segregate), trying to take it to